-Stanford University and SLAC have created a mini particle accelator.
-It's so mini we can call it nano.
+Stanford University and SLAC have created a mini particle accelerator.
 It fits on a computer silicon chip.
 Yes, you read that well.
 A scientific instrument of nearly 2 miles long has been scaled down to the size of a chip.

 The news story of this silicon chip that can accelerate electrons using an infrared laser "in less than a hair's width" was published today by Phys.org.
 This chip will be used for medical research and other research.
 Imagine this technology a few decades from now.
-A small portable particle accelerator that can create a vaccuum type of field around you, accelerate electrons and other particles and perhaps open some kind of portal, to another time or demension.
-You know the rumors regarding the LHC experiments, strange things to conCERN.
-Imagine a CERN machine the size of a briefcase.
-Maybe in the future it will be called: The Portavoy?
-Portable Voyager.
-Let's leave the sci-fi fantasies for now and continue with the down to earth report on the portable article accelator.
+A small portable particle accelerator that can create a vacuum type of field around you, accelerate electrons and other particles and perhaps open some kind of portal, to another time or dimension.

 Researchers build a particle accelerator that fits on a chip